matthew-jones-uk/mentoring21-22/README.md

 [Project Euler](http://projecteuler.net) and [LeetCode](https://leetcode.com)
 provide challenges to help test your programming skills.

-Try some of them out if you want an extra challenge!
+Try some of them out if you want to push yourself!
 Some of the mentors may be able to help with these if they've done them before too, so drop a message in #programming if you get stuck.